-Everything you need to know about THD Ascorbate (as found in the Superberry Dream Mask)
+Everything you need to know about THD ascorbate—the best form of vitamin C in a cream or mask—shop it in the Superberry Dream Mask now.

 Vitamin C is one of skincare’s most-loved ingredients—and for good reason.
 It’s scientifically-proven to help with common concerns like uneven skin tone, hyperpigmentation and dark spots, dullness, and even fine lines.
 ALL that, plus it’s a potent antioxidant that works to neutralize free radicals and protect our skin from daily environmental stressors.

 But, Vitamin C, is also famously finicky.
 It oxidizes quickly (meaning it’s quality is compromised when it comes into contact with the air) and it loses potency, meaning products containing Vitamin C generally have to be used within six (or even three) months of opening.

 Most frequently, you’ll see Vitamin C in the form of L-ascorbic acid, which Lisa Guerrera, a chemist and the founder of See Thru , explains is the form that gives Vitamin C its reputation for being particular—“L-Ascorbic acid-based vitamin C needs to be in the right kind of packaging (airless) and applied on the face early on in skincare application (before oils or moisturizers),” she explains.

 All this information led us to seek out something more stable and more powerful when it came time to formulate our overnight brightening and hydrating Superberry Dream Mask.
 Instead of L-Ascorbic Acid, the mask uses Tetrahexyldecyl Ascorbate (THD Ascorbate, the latest clinically researched form of topical vitamin C, known to be as much as 50x more powerful than standard L-ascorbic acid.